AbUndMax/Advance-Java_for_Bioinformatics_ARCHIVE/src/main/java/assignment01/README_asgmt01.md

 Even with a  `module-info.java`file I was not able to "shortcut" the program call!
 Maybe we can explain this a little bit better in detail in the next tutorial :)

+## DEBUG
+If something happens that the ArgsParser dependency cannot be resolved.
+This likely is due that you cannot acces my github packages because you don't have set a git Token in the setting.xml on your PC.
+This token is necessary so maven can download the ArgsParser dependency from git-Packages.

+Please create a git Token with Packages:read permissions and setup the settings.xml